celions/InterMineR-Cytoscape/README.md

 3. All of the packages from thePackages.Rfile in R Studio.
 In order toinstall them correctly, run line by line the R file.

 Download all the files and the "www" folder.
 Open R Studio, open the file app.R and open the file workspace_app.RData.
 Then, press "Run App".
+It is recommended to create a R Project using the directory of the unzip folder and then open the mentioned files.